seliestel/cell/README.md

-# HUSUME
+# CELL
-# Human Rights and Sustainability in the Greater Mekong Subregion Research Group

-MFU Human Rights and Sustainability in the Greater Mekong Subregion Research Group.
+# Center for Ecology of Language and Literature

-This is the website of our academic research group at Mae Fah Luang University.
+This is the website of an academic research group at Mae Fah Luang University.
+The website is under construction.